Understanding Substance Use and Abuse

 Psychological factors such as stress, trauma, and low self-esteem can also contribute to substance use and abuse.
 Many individuals turn to drugs or alcohol as a way to cope with difficult emotions or past experiences.

 The consequences of substance use and abuse can be devastating for individuals, families, and communities.
 It can lead to physical health problems such as liver disease, heart disease, and respiratory issues.
+Taking high doses of substances or combining them with other drugs can greatly increase the risk of adverse health effects.
+In severe substance use cases, the risk of life-threatening complications is much higher.
+The use of certain synthetic drugs or severe substance abuse can result in life-threatening complications, including even death.
 It can also cause mental health issues such as depression, anxiety, and psychosis.

 Substance use and abuse can also have a significant impact on an individual’s personal life.
 It can strain relationships with family and friends, lead to financial problems, and hinder academic or career success.